 - Be authentic

 The oft-repeated phrase “be yourself” encourages you to stop pretending you’re someone or something you’re not for the sake of pleasing others or covering up your shortcomings.
 Sadly, many people have grown so accustomed to leading make-believe lives that they don’t have a clue how to be authentic, that is, to simply be themselves.
 If the person you are at home is different from who you are at work or with friends, then you might want to look more closely at that behavior to see if it contributes to your well-being and that of others, or not.
 Embracing authenticity is being honest, transparent, and full of integrity.
 The clarity and openness fostered by meditation practice are precious allies on the path to true authenticity.

 Along with the physical and mental benefits of mindfulness, spiritual meditation can lead to a healthy, rich inner life.
-If you’d like to try it, Mindworks App offers Guided Meditations and insightful Mind Talks that can start you on your journey to personal discovery and spiritual benefits.
-There's even a program to Learn to Meditate.
-Download our meditation app into your phone – you’ll discover that the possibilities of meditation are limitless!
+If you’d like to check it out, Mindworks Meditation Courses offer Guided Meditations and insightful Mind Talks that can start you on your journey to personal discovery and spiritual benefits.
+There’s even a program to Meditation Fundamentals to learn to meditate.
+Sign up for a course today – you’ll discover that the possibilities of meditation are limitless!